You Asked, We Answered: The Shyn Electric Toothbrush vs. The Competition

 I’ve Heard a Lot About the Benefits of Activated Charcoal.
 Do Shyn Brush Heads Work As Well As Activated Charcoal Brush Heads?

-This is tough to answer because there hasn’t been enough testing done on activated charcoal.
 According to a 2017 article in the Journal of the American Dental Association (ADA), there is “insufficient clinical and laboratory data to substantiate the safety and efficacy claims of charcoal and charcoal-based dentifrices.”
 In other words, the benefits and safety of activated charcoal are unproven.
 Some dentists also advise caution regarding activated charcoal due to its abrasive qualities, which could potentially damage tooth enamel.
 Damaged tooth enamel can lead to tooth sensitivity and allow bacteria to create cavities more easily.
 Because of these concerns, Shyn currently does not use activated charcoal in any of its products.

 We hope this list has helped you figure out which is the best electric toothbrush for your needs.
 If you want to learn more about why people are choosing Shyn, check out our article here.
 And if you have further questions, don’t hesitate to email us at email@example.com.